Buy tickets

 More Information

-World Cricket Connects Board
+World Cricket Connects Advisory Board

 The World Cricket Connects Advisory Board (Connects Board) was formed earlier this year.
 This independent group will shape the annual World Cricket Connects agenda, help facilitate the event’s discussions and in turn maximise the opportunity for genuine impact on the health of the game.

-• Chris Dehring (CEO at West Indies Cricket)
+• Chris Dehring (CEO, Cricket West Indies)

-• Heather Knight (England captain)
+• Heather Knight (England player)

 FAQS